jsta/glatos-spatial_workshop_materials/_episodes/05-vector-raster-integration.md

 * we can tell it to store the output values in a data frame using `df = TRUE`.
 (This is optional, the default is to return a list, NOT a data frame.) .

-We will begin by extracting all bathymetry pixel values located within our `erie_outline` polygon.
+We will begin by extracting all bathymetry pixel values for our fish tracking locations.

 ~~~
-erie_bathy <- extract(x = erie_bathy,
+fish_tracks_bathy <- extract(x = erie_bathy,
-                       y = as(erie_outline, "Spatial"),
+                       y = as(fish_locations, "Spatial"),
                        df = TRUE)

-str(erie_bathy)
+str(fish_tracks_bathy)
 ~~~
 {: .language-r}

 ~~~
-'data.frame':	253082 obs. of  2 variables:
+'data.frame':	1366 obs. of  2 variables:
- $ ID        : num  1 1 1 1 1 1 1 1 1 1 ...
+ $ ID        : num  1 2 3 4 5 6 7 8 9 10 ...
- $ erie_bathy: num  -1.933 -2.968 -2.79 -3.23 0.333 ...
+ $ erie_bathy: num  -5.84 -4.42 -5.84 -4.83 -5.84 ...
 ~~~
 {: .output}

-When we use the `extract()` function, R extracts the value for each pixel located within the boundary of the polygon being used to perform the extraction - in this case the `erie_outline` object (a single polygon).
-Here, the function extracted values from 18,450 pixels.
+When we use the `extract()` function, R extracts the value for each pixel located within the boundary of the polygon being used to perform the extraction - in this case the `fish_locations` object (a point layer).
+Here, the function extracted values from 1,366 pixels.

-We can create a histogram of depth values within the boundary to better understand the structure or height distribution of trees at our site.
-We will use the column `layer` from our data frame as our x values, as this column represents the depths for each pixel.
+We can create a histogram of depth values within the boundary to better understand the structure or depth distribution at our fish tracking locations.
+We will use the column `erie_bathy` from our data frame as our x values, as this column represents the depths for each pixel.

 ~~~
 ggplot() +
-  geom_histogram(data = erie_bathy, aes(x = erie_bathy)) +
+  geom_histogram(data = fish_tracks_bathy, aes(x = erie_bathy)) +
-  ggtitle("Histogram of CHM Height Values (m)") +
+  ggtitle("Histogram of Bathymetry Values (m)") +
   xlab("Depth") +
   ylab("Frequency of Pixels")
 ~~~